 1 Tablespoon Sea Salt (also adding chicken bullion powder is optional)

 ¼ Teaspoon Fresh Cracked Black Pepper

-Shredded green cabbage, lime wedges, diced avocado, chopped cilantro and onion, tostadas.
+Shredded green cabbage, lime wedges, diced avocado, chopped cilantro and onion, tostadas, hot sauce.

-2. In your slow cooker add in all remaining ingredients: chicken, chicken stock, water, bay leaf, garlic cloves, whole onion, drained hominy, 1 tablespoon sea salt, black pepper, cumin and all of the salsa verde.
+2. In your slow cooker add in all remaining ingredients: chicken, chicken stock, water, bay leaf, garlic cloves, whole onion, drained hominy, 1 tablespoon sea salt, black pepper, cumin, oregano and all of the salsa verde.
 Stir all ingredients together and cook on low for 6-8 hours.

 3. Once the pozole is cooked remove the bay leaf, whole onion and whole garlic cloves and discard them.
 Taste for seasoning and adjust as desired.
-Remove the chicken breasts from the slow cooker and shred with a fork then return back to the pot.
-Stir pozole together and serve hot.
+Remove the chicken from the slow cooker and shred with a fork then return back to the pot.
+Stir pozole and serve hot topped with garnishes.

 • If your tomatillos are very small use 10-12 instead.